borisbenedikter/borisbenedikter.github.io/about.md

 My research focuses on developing algorithms that make autonomous systems safe, reliable, and worthy of our trust.
 I tackle this challenge by working at the intersection of **control theory**, **optimization**, and **machine learning**, combining the adaptability of learning with the reliability of formal methods.

 I received my Ph.D. in Aeronautical and Space Engineering from Sapienza University of Rome in 2022.
-My goal is to advance the science of autonomy and enable intelligent systems to operate safely and effectively in real-world environments, with applications spanning robotics, aerospace, and transportation.
+My goal is to advance the science of autonomy and enable intelligent systems to operate safely and effectively in real-world environments, with applications spanning **aerospace**, **robotics**, and **transportation**.

 <div class="grid-container">